 The hatchback coupe’s roofline was heavily cribbed from the Ferrari 365 GT 2+2.
 The Kammback wagon owed more than a hat-tip to the Reliant Scimitar shooting brake.
 And of course, the Vega’s egg-crate grille front end was a re-do of GM’s own excellent ’55 Chevy, which in turn was of course cribbed from various Pininfarina Ferraris.

 The real question was why Chevy wanted such a low-slung, “sporty” car with terrible space utilization.
 The charming Kammback was really more of a shooting brake than a proper wagon; hardly in the image of GM’s big wagons, or such practical competitors as the Datsun 510 wagon, which actually had the luxury and practicality of four doors!

 GM’s President Ed Cole, a former engineer and father of the Chevy V8 and Corvair, gave the development of the XP-887 “import killer” to a corporate development group.
 And then he forced the half-baked results on a reluctant John Z. DeLorean, General Manager of Chevrolet.
 The “not invented here” maxim maximized, especially as regards the engine.
 Chevy’s Engine Group already had a conventional small four banger on the drawing table.
 But the corporate skunk works had grander (“cheaper” in GM-speak) things in mind.

 GM had dropped a mint on a huge aluminum foundry operation to build the Corvair engine.
 And the ill-fated Corvair died in 1969.
 See where this is going?
 The Vega will have an aluminum block because…”it’s 51 lbs lighter than the pedestrian and dead-reliable Chevy II four block”.
 Right.
 Well, an aluminum head on the Chevy block would have offset the (are you ready for it?) cast-iron head on top of the Vega aluminum block.
-A world first too, I assume.
 GM was determined to turn small car engine design upside down, literally.
 Oh well, Pontiac’s cast-iron four (“Iron Duke”), a revised and updated Chevy II 153 four, ended up replacing the ill-starred Vega engine anyway.